A Bayesian Approach for Characterizing and Mitigating Gate and Measurement Errors: Experiments

 \subsection{Gate and Measurement Error Filtering Experiment}

-simple circuit, We consider the circuit with $200$ NOT gates as shown in Figure \ref{fig:200X}.
+We consider the circuit with $200$ NOT gates as shown in Figure~\ref{fig:200X}.
 We still use machine \texttt{ibmqx2} and run the experiment twice separately on Qubit 1 and Qubit 2.
-In each trial, the circuit is run $1024 \times 128$ times where readouts from every $1024$ runs are used to estimate the probability of measuring $0$.
-Note that the gate error model \eqref{eq:pm} require us to know the noise-free probability distribution of all basis if we want to infer $\eg$.
-So we use experiment in two ways: assume we know noise-free probability distribution then infer $(\ez,\eo,\eg)$ and assume we know $(\ez,\eo,\eg)$ and do denoising.
+In each trial, the circuit is executed $1024 \times 128$ times where readouts from every $1024$ runs are used to estimate the QoI, i.e., the probability of measuring $\ket{0}$.
+Namely, we collect $128$ samples of the QoI.

-Because the previously mentioned Qiskit method \texttt{CompleteMeasFitter} and QDT are for measurement errors, in this section, we only compare the results from standard Bayesian and Algorithm \ref{alg:noise_params} with same priors and dataset.
-Note that our QoI is still the probability of measuring 0 when we use Algorithm \ref{alg:noise_params} to create filters.
-The priors are truncated normal $N(\ezi^0,0.1)$, $N(\eoi^0,0.1)$, and $N(\eg^0,0.01)$ with range $(0,1)$.
-Again, $\ezi^0, \eoi^0, \eg^0$ are provided values from IBM's daily calibration and standard deviations are chosen to make prior relatively flat due to the lack of knowledge on these parameters.
+Because the aforementioned Qiskit method \texttt{CompleteMeasFitter} and QDT are for measurement errors, in this section, we only compare the results from standard Bayesian and the consistent Bayesian with the same priors and dataset.
+The priors are truncated normal $N(\ezi^0,0.1^2)$, $N(\eoi^0,0.1^2)$, and $N(\egi^0,0.005^2)$ with range $(0,1)$.
+Again, $\ezi^0, \eoi^0, \egi^0$ are vendor-provided values from IBM's daily calibration and standard deviations are chosen to make prior relatively flat due to the lack of knowledge on these parameters.